blariise/chip8/README.md

 # Chip-8
-Simple chip-8 emulator written in Go
+Simple chip-8 emulator written in cpp for learning purpose.